sldimitrov/ReactWeatherApp/README.md

 # Deployment 🌞 #
 For the deployment of my project I have decided to use Vercel.
 It helps us to share any github project on the web with ease.
 After all, testing is the main reason I am deploying mine so...
  - [React Weather App Test](https://react-weather-app-ten.vercel.app/)
+# Feedback 💭💭  #
-### In case you want to share your thoughs about my project you are free to do so at slavidimitrov54@gmail.com
+In case you want to share your thoughs about my project you are free to do so at slavidimitrov54@gmail.com

 # Knowledge stack: ⚛️🌡️ #
  ### Many core principles in React were applied as I have been developing this project.